ZipCPU/sdspi/README.md

   controller.
 The other slave modules have been built to work in an eMMC environment (8b, w/ or w/o DS), so it should only require a rewrite of the FSM to support eMMC devices instead of SD devices.

+- **Better Timing**: The current design is built based upon clock edge transitions.
+It does _not_ meet the IO timing requirements found in the specification, yet might be good enough to work.

 Bottom line?
 This is still a work in progress, and it will probably remain so until hardware testing completes.